tnichols217/notes/CSDS 391/Textbook/5 - Constraint Satisfaction Problems.md

 ### Node Consistency

-A variable is node-consistent if all unary constraints are satisfied upon its domain
+A variable is node-consistent if all **unary constraints** are satisfied upon its domain

 - Easiest to achieve
 - Simply set the domain to be the $\cap$ of all unary constraints and original domain

 ### Arc Consistency

-A variable is arc-consistent
+A variable is arc-consistent is all **binary constraints** are satisfied upon its domain A graph is arc-consistent if all of its variables are

+-